 4. Sing nursery rhymes wherever you are

 There are books, apps, YouTube videos and websites all devoted to nursery rhymes.
 Look them up and as you walk to child care, kindy or school sing your favourites.
 You can always go to the library and find the books and read the book and sing at the same time.
-If you are looking for inspiration close at hand while you are making dinner make up songs about Galumph Went The Little Green Frog One Day, or 5 little Monkeys Jumping On The Bed, one feel off and bumped his head.
+If you are looking for inspiration close at hand while you are making dinner make up songs about Galumph Went The Little Green Frog One Day, or 5 little Monkeys Jumping On The Bed, one fell off and bumped his head.
 Rhymes help your child hear sounds in words which gets them ready for reading and writing later on.

 5. Read a story about nature and collect nature items in the park